-The Company has a share option plan to issue share options whereby the total share options outstanding may be up to 10% of its issued capital at the time of an applicable option grant.
-The Board of Directors may from time to time, grant options to directors, officers, employees or consultants.
+The Company has a share option plan and restricted share unit ("RSU") plan to issue share options and RSUs whereby the total share options and RSUs outstanding may be up to 10% of its issued capital at the time of an applicable option grant.
+The Board of Directors may from time to time, grant options and RSUs to directors, officers, employees or consultants.
 The exercise price of an option is not less than the closing price on the Exchange on the last trading day preceding the grant date.